PolyU-Edge-Intelligence-Lab/Lab-Website/content/authors/Rui-Zhang/_index.md

 ---
 # Display name
 # Format: Haozhao Wang
-title: Haozhao Wang
+title: Rui Zhang

 # Username
 # Format: this should match the folder name
 authors:
-- Haozhao-Wang
+- Rui Zhang

 # Is this the primary user of the site?
 # no need to modify